PaulGrini/Hornslien/project2/results2/README.md

 AT1G02580.SNP3,0,0,0,94,187,172,115,208,160,0,0,0,0,0,0,86,82,82,75,67,107,0,0,0
 ```

 ## Step 5.
-Transform SNP counts to read counts.
+Collapse SNP counts into one per set of counts per gene.
 Input read counts per SNP and output read counts per gene.
-The algorithm is to select one SNP that best represents each gene.
+The algorithm selects one SNP that best represents each gene.
+The algorithm is not perfect; it selects the SNP having the highest count in any category
+e.g. the SNP whose Col-fwd-R1-rep2 count exceeds that of any count for any SNP for this gene.
 Then, transform the 24 counts at one SNP into six counts for one gene.
 Output 6 numbers per gene: number of reads assigned to the materinal or paternal genotype in each of 3 replicates.